No More Hotspots: Introducing the Automatic Disk Balancer in Apache Ozone

 Using Disk Balancer

-First, enable the Disk Balancer feature on each Datanode by setting the following in ozone-site.xml:
+The Disk Balancer has a feature flag which is by default true on each Datanode and can be disabled by setting the following property in ozone-site.xml :

 The Disk Balancer CLI supports two command patterns: